yousifelhady/flask-sms-notifications-app/README.md

 - Base URL: At present this app can only be run locally and is not hosted as a base URL.
 - The backend app runs at `http://localhost:5000`
 - Authentication: This version of the application does not require authentication.
-- Make sure to connect to the Postgres Database by configuring its login data at `models.py`
+- Make sure to connect to the Postgres database by configuring its login data at `models.py`

 ### Error Handling
 HTTP Errors are returned as JSON objects in the following format: